aljica/ci-server/README.md

   * Contributed to functionality for connecting and notifying CI-server from GitHub
   * Wrote documentation (incl. internal API)
 * Ayham Alkazaz
-  * Implemented functionality for updating GitHub commit status and performed code refactoring, as well as functionality and unit tests for e-mail notifications
+  * Implemented functionality for updating GitHub commit status and performed code refactoring, as well as functionality and unit tests for e-mail notifications, implemented build details browser view
   * Created initial project template and contributed to functionality for connecting and notifying CI-server from GitHub
   * Wrote documentation
 * Dina Lerjevik